Skip to main content

 Suppose you have a vector \(\vec{A}\text{.}\) The negative vector \(-\vec{A}\) has the same magnitude as vector \(\vec{A}\text{,}\) but points in the opposite direction.

-Figure 1.1.1.
-A representation of vectors as arrows showing a vector and also the negative of that vector.
+Figure 1.1.3.
+A representation of a vector and the negative of that vector as arrows.

 Exercises Activities